New England Hosta Society

 To better meet your expectations, we invite you to share your thoughts and ideas

 for future programming.
-Please do not hesitate to connect with one of us at
+Please connect with one of us at

-an upcoming event or send along a note to info@nehosta.org.
+an upcoming event or send a note to [email protected].

 President: Tina Rufo, Nashua, NH (tinarufo@aol.com)